seregazhuk/seregazhuk.github.io_old/_drafts/2017-09-03-reactphp-dns.md

 php.net: 72.52.91.14
 {% endhighlight %}

-When domain is resolved `onFulfilled` handler of the promise is called with a resolved IP address as an argument.
+When a domain is resolved `onFulfilled` handler of the promise is called with a resolved IP address as an argument.
 If resolving fails `onRejected` handler is called.
 This handler will receive an instance of the `React\Dns\RecordNotFoundException`:

 {% highlight php %}
 <?php